GDChCICTeam/python-for-chemists/README.md

 Codeacademy is an online resource for many programming languages and concepts.
 They provide an interface with three columns (task | code | output) that makes coding fun and is easy to use.
 Unfortunately, learning Python3 is a pro feature and Python2 is officially deprecated since January 2020.
-Nonetheless, it is a good starting point and the differences between the two language versions can be learned pretty quickly.
+Nonetheless, it is a good starting point, and the differences between the two language versions can be learned pretty quickly.
 Just make sure to not start a project in Python2 anymore!

   * [Codeacademy](https://www.codecademy.com/learn/learn-python)